Published on Tuesday, 19 May 2026 at 8:24:24 AM

 Flat, unsupportive or worn-out shoes can significantly increase stress on the heel.
 Footwear plays a bigger role than most people realise.

-Start by choosing footwear that isn’t too narrow and provides good medial support and with cushioning on the heel.
+Start by choosing footwear that isn’t too narrow and provides good medial arch support and has cushioning on the heel.

-If any of this sounds familiar, you’re not alone and the good news is that plantar fasciitis can be well managed so it is not part of your life going forward.
+If any of this sounds familiar, you’re not alone and the good news is that plantar fasciitis can be well managed, so it is not necessarily part of your life going forward.
 The key is identifying what’s driving the problem and putting the right plan in place.

 Below is a simple routine you can start with